No mutually acceptable solution found to resolve standoff on India-China border, says Rajnath Singh

 “We have told China through diplomatic channels that the attempts to unilaterally alter the status quo were in violation of the bilateral agreements,” he said.

-The defence minister said China has amassed men and materiel along the Line of Control in Eastern Ladakh.
+The defence minister said China has amassed men and materiel along the Line of Control in Eastern Ladakh, Gogra, Kongka La and the south and north banks of the Pangong Lake.
 He said India has made counter-deployments in these areas to protect its interests.
 “We should be confident that our armed forces will handle the situation successfully,” he said.
 “We are all proud of our armed forces.”
 He said nobody should doubt the commitment of the government.

+“China continues to be in illegal occupation of approximately 38,000 square km in Ladakh,” he said.
+“In addition, under the so-called Sino-Pakistan ‘Boundary Agreement’ of 1963, Pakistan illegally ceded 5,180 sq km of Indian territory in Pakistan Occupied Kashmir to China.”

 Singh said India has built roads, bridges and other infrastructure along the India-China border.